New York City Landmarks Preservation Commission: Creation

 The Mayor's Committee for the Preservation of Structures of Historic and Esthetic Importance was formed in mid-1961 by mayor Robert F. Wagner Jr. This committee had dissolved by early 1962.
 Wagner formed the Landmarks Preservation Commission on April 21, 1962, with twelve unsalaried members.
 Soon afterward, the LPC began designating buildings as landmarks.
 That July, Wagner issued an executive order that compelled municipal agencies to notify the LPC of any "proposed public improvements".

 The early version of the LPC initially held little power over enforcement, and failed to avert Pennsylvania Station's demolition.
 As a result, in April 1964, LPC member Geoffrey Platt drafted a New York City Landmarks Law.
 Outcry over the proposed destruction of the Brokaw Mansion on Manhattan's Upper East Side, identified by the LPC as a possible landmark, inspired Wagner to send the legislation to the New York City Council in mid-1964.
 The law, introduced in the City Council that October, would significantly increase the LPC's powers.
 The City Council cited concerns that "the City has been and is undergoing the loss and destruction of its architectural heritage at an alarming rate, especially so in the last 8-10 years".
 Several changes to the Landmarks Law were made by the City Council committee that was reviewing the legislation; for example, the committee removed a clause mandating a 400 ft protective zone around proposed landmarks.
 The bill passed the City Council on April 7, 1965, and was signed into law by Wagner on April 20.

-The Astor Library was discussed during the commission's first public hearing in 1965.
+The Astor Library Building was discussed during the commission's first public hearing in 1965.

 The first eleven commissioners to take office under the Landmarks Law were sworn in during June 1965.
 Platt was the first chairman, serving until 1968.
 The LPC's first public hearing occurred in September 1965, and the first twenty landmarks were designated the next month.
-The Wyckoff House in Brooklyn was the first landmark numerically, and was designated simultaneously with structures such as the Astor Library, the Brooklyn Navy Yard's Commandant's House, the Bowling Green U.S. Custom House, and six buildings at Sailors' Snug Harbor.
+The Wyckoff House in Brooklyn was the first landmark numerically, and was designated simultaneously with structures such as the Astor Library Building, the Brooklyn Navy Yard's Commandant's House, the Bowling Green U.S. Custom House, and six buildings at Sailors' Snug Harbor.
 The first landmark district, the Brooklyn Heights Historic District, was designated in November 1965.
 Within its first year, the LPC designated 37 landmarks in addition to the Brooklyn Heights Historic District.
 The LPC's earliest landmarks were mainly selected based on their architecture, and were largely either government buildings, institutions, or structures whose preservation was unlikely to be controversial.
 As a result, several prominent buildings were destroyed in the first several years of the LPC's existence, such as the Singer Building and the New York Tribune Building.
 Other structures, such as the Villard Houses and Squadron A Armory, were saved only partially.